 In most cases, physiotherapy can effectively help you recover from a sprain or strain.
 We first evaluate the injured area to determine the extent of the injury and ensure that the ligaments or tendons are still intact.
 After we pinpoint the injured area, we formulate a treatment plan that will quickly relieve your swelling, pain and begin restoring range of motion.

 The goal of physiotherapy is to restore your normal range of motion and eventually restore normal strength.
 If you participate in sports or are very active, we work closely with you to make sure that we help you fully recover and can participate in those activities you love to do.
-Call Kinetesis Spine & Joint Clinic today to discover how we can effectively treat your sprains or strains.
+For more details contact Kinetesis Spine & Joint Clinic today at Bedford and Fall River, NS to discover how we can effectively treat your sprains or strains.